qiskit-community/qiskit-experiments/docs/paper/paper.md

 Qiskit Experiments is a Python package for designing and running quantum computing experiments with a focus on calibration and characterization of quantum devices.
-It consists of a general purpose experiments framework which can be used by researchers to rapidly implement new experiments and a library of common experiments for calibration, characterization, and verification of quantum devices.
+It consists of a general purpose experiments framework that can be used by researchers to rapidly implement new experiments and a library of common experiments for calibration, characterization, and verification of quantum devices.

-The core framework of `Qiskit Experiments` consists of three parts.
+The core framework of `Qiskit Experiments` consists of three parts:
-(i) An experiment class defines the quantum circuits to run.
-(ii) A data container class named `ExperimentData` stores the data measured during the execution of the quantum circuits.
+(i) an experiment class defines the quantum circuits to run; (ii) a data container class named `ExperimentData` that stores the data measured during the execution of the quantum circuits; and
-(iii) An analysis class, attached to each experiment, defines how to analyze the measured data.
+(iii) an analysis class, attached to each experiment, that defines how to analyze the measured data.
 The analysis also attaches its results, such as fit results and figures, to the data container.
 \autoref{fig:framework} summarizes this framework.
 Importantly, this framework can interface with services to store, load, and share data.